What is Neuroticism?

 For example, Neuroticism predicts more conflict and lower satisfaction in people’s marriages and other close relationships.

 The more people experience negative emotions, the more volatile their relationships tend to be.
-And the romantic partners of people high in Neuroticism are less satisfied with their relationships.
+The romantic partners of people high in Neuroticism are less satisfied with their relationships.

 It’s harder to live with a partner high in negative emotionality.